 The first and most exciting matter today is that we have a winner for the FREE copy of “My Fair Junkie” by Amy Dresner that I offered you last week.
-If you missed the contest, I’m sorry, but never fear; you can totally still buy the book through my affiliate link and definitely check out her exclusive must-read interview here.
+If you missed the contest, you can still buy the book (hint: requesting books from libraries that don’t already have them helps writers too) or check out her exclusive must-read interview here.

 So…the winner….(drumroll please)…is Linda Parker!
 Congratulations Linda, and thank you to everyone who entered.
 You are awesome.
-You should still go grab yourselves a copy of the book–buy it through my affiliate link, check it out from the library, request it from your library if they don’t have it (that helps Amy too, btw)…just read it.
+You should still go grab yourselves a copy of the book–I am not using any affiliate links programs anymore but there’s all sorts of places you can find it…just read it.
 For serious.

 Some Serious Shit